Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 The validators were very useful for finding small errors in HTML and CSS code.
 See the link for screenshots of results from these validators [Code_validation](assets/docs/Code_validators.pdf).
 #### Testing performance with Lighthouse
-Testing of the website was done using developer tools within the Chrome browser.
+Testing of the website was done using developer tools within each browser.
 The Lighthouse tool was used to generate a report.
 The report focussed on website performance, accessibility, best practices and search engine optimisation (SEO).
 The results were used to improve the website in terms of its performance.
 Lighthouse highlighted a problem with file sizes of the photos in the Gallery page.
 Large file sizes require a longer time to load and also cost the website user more in